OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

-# Create a Node.js Office Add-in that uses single sign-on (preview)
+# Create a Node.js Office Add-in that uses single sign-on

 Users can sign into Office, and your Office Web Add-in can take advantage of this sign-in process to authorize users to your add-in and to Microsoft Graph without requiring users to sign-on a second time.
 For an overview, see [Enable SSO in an Office Add-in](../../docs/develop/sso-in-office-add-ins.md).